EvanBurnette/wavChunks/README.md

 ## Usage

-Upload a wavefile of samples you've recorded and it will generate audio clips at onsets
+Upload a wavefile of samples you've recorded or the demo.wav included in /public and this program will generate audio clips at onsets if there is enough silence between samples.

 ## Web workers